bobbyiliev/101-linux-commands-ebook/ebook/en/content/002-the-cd-command.md

 cd ~
 ```

-3. To change to the previous directory from the current working directory, we can execute these two commands:
+or simply

 ```
-cd ..
+cd
 ```

-or
+3. To change to the previous directory from the current working directory, we can execute this command:

 ```
 cd -
 ```

-The latter will show you the absolute path of your previous working directory
+It will also show you the absolute path of your previous working directory

 4. To navigate to the system's root directory from current working directory, execute the command as follows: